Table of Contents

 At the dorsal margin of the deep transverse perineal muscle, there is the narrow superficial transverse perineal muscle.

-The central tendinous point of perineum (centrum tendineum) is situated between the rectum and the urogenital diaphragm.
-It is a small area made out of rough connective tissue; smooth muscle fibers, tendons, and fasciae of the pelvic floor radiate into it.
+The central tendinous point of the perineum (centrum tendineum) is situated between the rectum and the urogenital diaphragm.
+It is a small area made of rough connective tissue; smooth muscle fibers, tendons, and fasciae of the pelvic floor radiate into it.
 It separates the urogenital hiatus from the anal hiatus.